 Short chain fatty acids (SCFA) production is considered as (part of) the mechanism by which prebiotics exert beneficial effects on gut health, systemic physiological effects, and metabolic function.
 Increasing SCFA production and a more saccharolytic fermentation have thus been widely considered as a health benefit.
 Nevertheless, academic and commercial researchers are seeking consensus on the health benefits of colonic SCFA production.
 Achieving more clarity on this subject will also support policy makers in assessing benefits of prebiotics and dietary fibre consumption for the consumer.

-The overall aims of this workshop are:
+The overall aims of this workshop were:

 - To provide clarity on the health relevance of increased/altered SCFA production in the gastro-intestinal tract (GIT);

 - To discuss and refine already drawn conclusions of the expert group with an enlarged panel of multidisciplinary experts;

 - To obtain a consensus view on microbial SCFA formation as a benefit for human physiology.

 The flyer including the programme is available here.

 - ILSI Europe – Prebiotics, Probiotics and The Gut Microbiota, (Prof. Diána Bánáti, ILSI Europe, BE)

 - Introduction of Workshop Objectives, (Prof. Ellen Blaak, University of Maastricht, NL)

 - Towards Population-level Microbiome Monitoring: The Flemish Gut Flora Project, (Prof. Jeroen Raes, University of Leuven (KUL) – VIB, BE)